 This page provides a listing of the PhD activities I am supervising or have supervised at the University of Bremen since joining the university in 1999.
-There are two categories: running (up until publication) and finished (published).
-Running dissertations presented in italic boldtype have already been successfully defended and are waiting on publication as required by the German PhD regulations.
+There are three categories: running (up until publication), finished (published) and terminated for other reasons prior to submission.
+Running dissertations presented in boldface have been submitted.

 and materials |